gordoncaister/team-builder/README.md

 Next we're going to reuse the `Form` component to edit team members

 **Get App.js ready for editing members**
 - [ ] Add an edit button, or an edit icon next to each member you are rendering.
-When the button/icon is clicked, we want to set that member to a state property in `App` called `memberToEdit`.
+When the button/icon is clicked, we want to set that membxr to a state property in `App` called `memberToEdit`.
 The function to do this should live in `App`, even if the button/icon invoking it are in a different component.
 Just pass the function down as a prop.

 **Get Form.js ready to edit members**
 - [ ] Pass `memberToEdit` down to `Form.js`